Serbo-Croatian Names

 Feminine form of Isidore.
 This was the name of a 4th-century Egyptian saint and hermitess.

-Iskra Искра f Bulgarian, Macedonian, Croatian, Serbian
+Iskra f Bulgarian, Macedonian, Croatian

 Ismet m Bosnian, Albanian

-Bosnian and Albanian form of 'Ismat.
+Bosnian and Albanian form of Ismat.

-Iva 1 Ива f Bulgarian, Serbian, Croatian, Macedonian
+Iva 1 Ива f Bulgarian, Croatian, Serbian

 Means "willow tree" in South Slavic.

-Ivan Иван m Russian, Bulgarian, Ukrainian, Belarusian, Serbian, Croatian, Czech, Slovak, Macedonian, Slovene, English, Italian, Portuguese, Romanian, Danish, Swedish, Norwegian, Estonian
+Ivan Иван m Russian, Bulgarian, Ukrainian, Belarusian, Serbian, Macedonian, Croatian, Czech, Slovak, Slovene, English, Italian, Portuguese, Romanian, Danish, Swedish, Norwegian, Estonian

-Newer form of the old Slavic name Іѡаннъ (Ioannu), which was derived from Greek Ioannes (see John).
+Newer form of the Old Church Slavic name Іѡаннъ (Ioannŭ), which was derived from Greek Ioannes (see John).
 This was the name of six Russian rulers, including the 15th-century Ivan III the Great and 16th-century Ivan IV the Terrible, the first tsar of Russia.
 It was also borne by nine emperors of Bulgaria.
 Other notable bearers include the Russian author Ivan Turgenev (1818-1883), who wrote Fathers and Sons, and the Russian physiologist Ivan Pavlov (1849-1936), who is best known for his discovery of the conditioned reflex.

 Ivana Ивана f Czech, Slovak, Serbian, Croatian, Slovene, Bulgarian, Macedonian, Italian